smilegupta/COVID-19-CodingChallenge/README.md

 # LeetCodeChallenge

-This challenge is given to me by my friend @ataul443
+This challenge is given to me by my friend [https://github.com/ataul443](Skekh Atual)